mahmoud-maher-1/NeuralNetworkProject/README.md

 ---

+## Try our live deployment at https://neuralnetworkproject.streamlit.app/

+---

 ## 1. Project Overview
 An interactive Streamlit application that trains, evaluates and visualises two classic linear neural-network classifiers—**Perceptron** and **Adaline (Gradient-Descent)**—on a user-selected pair of bird-species features.
 The tool guides users from data selection → hyper-parameter tuning → live training → performance metrics and decision-boundary plot in a single click.